anjanai/tabla-notation/README.md

 ```

 The tool also generates notation for the Vishwamohini tool.
 This tool is another free web-based tool for tabla notation, which also lets you hear the tabla sounds online.
 Please see http://vishwamohini.com/ and http://vishwamohini.com/music/demo.php for more.
-You will need to sign up to be able to save something new, but you can play around with things using my sandbox.
+You will need to sign up to be able to save something new, but you can play around with things using my sandbox: http://vishwamohini.com/music/music.php?id=871.